paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ### Running the Bot - Excel

 Typical flow for the Bot is to read a question from Excel, apply RAG techniques to answer the question, then save the answer back in Excel.
-Since the Excel file can be h`osted online, this allows Integration with Office 365 and Power Automate. e.g.
+Since the Excel file can be hosted online, this allows Integration with Office 365 and Power Automate. e.g.
 1. The User can ask a question on Microsoft Forms
 1. Power Automate saves this question in Excel.
 1. The Bot reads the question, saves the answer back in Excel.